1. The First Anglo-Burmese War began in __________.

 Explanation: King Thibaw ruled from Mandalay before annexation.

-12. King Thibaw was the last ruler of:
+12. King Thibaw was the last ruler of__________.

 A) Ava